siemens/mtda/README.md

 $ mtda-cli sd host

 # Write a compressed image to the SD card
+# Compressed images (gzip'ed or bzip'ed) are supported
-$ mtda-cli sd console-image.wic.bz2
+$ mtda-cli sd write console-image.wic.bz2
+$ mtda-cli sd write console-image.wic.gz

 # Attach the SD card to the target
-$ mtda-cli sd host
+$ mtda-cli sd target

 # Power on the target
 $ mtda-cli target on